milesheaphy/UCLAIT-bot/README.md

    manager wants to review it — nobody gets paged.
 4. **Reacts at any point:** marked `CONFIRMED`, flow stops — no more DMs.

+**Reactions have a cutoff, so late reacting can't game it.** A reaction only counts as confirming up to 10 minutes after the shift actually started (`LATE_REACTION_CUTOFF_MINUTES`, configurable).
+Past that, the row resolves to `NO_RESPONSE` regardless of whether someone reacts afterward — this closes the gap where a delayed scheduled run might otherwise give someone extra time to notice they were about to be flagged and react late to dodge it.

 **Date/Time format:** type Date and Start Time into the sheet however feels natural — Google Sheets will auto-format them (e.g. `7/20/2026`, `12:35 PM`), and the bot parses whatever format it ends up displaying as.
 No need